Unsafe LLM-Based Search: Quantitative Analysis and Mitigation of Safety Risks in AI Web Search: Risk Evaluation for AIPSE

-However, Perplexity Pro and Doubao exhibit low generator safety, which tends to reference high-risk content in URL citations compared to other AIPSEs.
-Perplexity Pro exhibits the highest proportion of high or medium risk URLs with 70.7\% while Doubao has high or medium risk keyword list queries with 67.6\%.
-This indicates a significant tendency to cite risky content directly in their responses after it retrieves websites from the internet.
-On the other hand, Doubao has a larger ratio of medium risk (53.2\%), which indicates that it will inform users about potentially harmful URLs, thereby enhancing its overall safety.
+ChatGPT Search exhibits high generator safety, effectively filtering harmful information in its responses.
+Although ChatGPT Search indexes a higher number of risky URLs, the proportion of these URLs cited in the response text (13.2\%) is significantly lower than that of other AIPSEs.
+Regarding risk-inclusive responses, ChatGPT Search has only 21\% main or warning risk-inclusive responses.
+However, Perplexity Pro and Doubao exhibit low generator safety, which tends to cite content in malicious URLs compared to other AIPSEs.
+Perplexity Pro exhibits the highest proportion of main or warning risk URLs with 70.7\% while Doubao has main or warning URLs with 67.6\%.
+This indicates a significant tendency to cite risky content directly in their responses after it retrieves websites from the Internet.
+On the other hand, Doubao has a larger ratio of warning risk (53.2\%) URLs, which indicates that it will inform users about potentially malicious URLs, thereby enhancing its overall safety.